 Also, have a dedicated space for the cabinet doors to dry in a garage or basement so that they aren’t in the way of foot traffic.
 Meanwhile, tape labels will help you easily reassemble the doors in the right places once your project is done.

 Get Help with Your Cabinet Painting Project

-Cabinet painting is often a surprisingly big job and one that’s best left to the professionals who do this type of work every day.
+Cabinet painting is often a surprisingly big job and best left to the professionals who do this type of work every day.
 At Paintzen, we make getting quality painting services easy by offering you a fast and free quote and a 100% satisfaction guarantee.
 Our licensed, insured, and highly experienced contractors are equipped to handle any size cabinet painting project, and we can even help you choose the right colors and best paint for cabinets based upon your needs and style.